 Social media has become a large part of professional networking and event promotion.
-Grenadine not only strives to make event planning easy we also want every event to have a lasting impact on both attendees and participants; that is why we provide the option for attendees and participants to include links to their social media pages.
+Grenadine not only strives to make event planning easy, we also want every event to have a long lasting impact on both attendees and participants; that is why we provide the option for attendees and participants to include links to their social media pages.
 This information is shown on the badges of attendees and participants as well as the in relevant places on the Grenadine app and your event website.

 It is often the case that events will have a number of participants giving more than on talk, or sitting on multiple panels.
 With Grenadine, you can search for a specific individuals’ schedule.
 Using the parameters shown below an you can customize your search.

 Below you can see an example of a participant schedule.
 This includes standard information such as the name of the conference, the participants published name (in this case “#teamalissa”), as well as the following detailed information:

 - Start/end times of each scheduled session